daac-tools/find-simdoc/README.md

 the resulting association will operate under the name of charter and will be based in bristol .
 ```

-### 2. Finding all pairs of similar sentences
+### 2. Finding all pairs of similar documents

-The workspace `find-simdoc` provides CLI tools for fast all-pair similarity searches in a document file.
+The workspace `find-simdoc` provides CLI tools for fast all-pair similarity searches in documents.
 The approach consists of three steps:

-1. Extract features from sentences
+1. Extract features from documents
    - Set representation of character ngrams
    - Set representation of word ngrams
 2. Convert the features into binary sketches through locality sensitive hashing (LSH)
    - [1-bit minwise hashing](https://arxiv.org/abs/0910.3349) for the Jaccard similarity
    - [Simplified simhash](https://dl.acm.org/doi/10.1145/1242572.1242592) for the Cosine similarity
-3. Search for similar sketches using a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)
+3. Search for similar sketches in the Hamming space using a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)

 Note that the current version supports only set representations in Step 1.
 Supporting weighting approaches such as TF-IDF is the future work.